 Additionally, if you rent a car with Hertz, you’ll receive a discount keychain that you can use to get cheaper fuel at affiliated gas stations.

-Top Iceland attractions around the Ring Road
+Iceland Ring Road Itinerary

 Ring Road Attractions in South Iceland